top of page

 Boundary Disputes & Trespass

 Cases of boundary dispute and trespass can be very complicated.
-Here are my tips for dealing with these circumstances.
+Here are my tips as a property solicitor of over 23 years for dealing with these.

 Boundary disputes